Andrewruu/phase2-project/README.md

 4. Allow user to remove novels from the list
 5. Allow user to see a more detail page of the novel

+This project uses React.
+Using Componantes to make a one page application.

 Link to a video demo below [link](https://youtu.be/XWSu-D2SgQM)